Speakers for schools

 Our views on religion in schools

-Religion is a personal choice - after all, you are not born Muslim, Christian, Hindu, Judaist, Zoroastrian, etc.
+There is no gene for religion - you are not born Muslim, Christian, Hindu, Judaist, Zoroastrian, etc.

 A free choice means one without undue external pressure.